galaxyproject/SARS-CoV-2/updates/README.md

 They are produced by **Katarina Braun** (graduate student in Thomas Friedrich's lab; Twitter: @KATarinambraun;  GitHub: [@katarinabraun](https://github.com/katarinabraun)) and **Gage Moreno** (graduate student in Dave O'Connor's lab; Twitter: @GageKMoreno).
 Both are from the University of Wisconsin, Madison

-As described [here](https://openresearch.labkey.com/wiki/ZEST/Ncov/page.view?name=SARS-CoV-2%20Deep%20Sequencing) the samples are:
+This is a description of the samples as specifed [here](https://openresearch.labkey.com/wiki/ZEST/Ncov/page.view?name=SARS-CoV-2%20Deep%20Sequencing):

 > To characterize within-host viral diversity of this emerging virus, we obtained four SARS-CoV-2 samples from Yoshihiro Kawaoka’s lab:
 > A clinical swab obtained from a confirmed case in Madison, WI.